russellf9/factornine.co.uk/cv/builds/skills.md

 Adept with a variety of front-end languages and tools

-- Languages – JavaScript, ActionScript, HTML5, CSS3, and SASS
+- Languages – JavaScript, ActionScript, Unix shell, HTML5, CSS3, and SASS

 - Frameworks and platforms – AngularJS, Ionic Framework, Cordova, PhoneGap, Node.js, jQuery, PureMVC